Founder & Board President

 Lead Curriculum Developer and Consultant

 Jared has over a decade of teaching experience and is committed to supporting teachers and districts by sharing open source resources.
 He has shared hundreds of resources with other educators and has given over 40 presentations worldwide.
-Most recently, Jared facilitated district-wide K-8 coding courses, including media arts, technology, and making music with computers and a middle school makerspace elective.
+Most recently, Jared facilitated district-wide K-8 coding courses, as well as a media arts makerspace and a music production course.

 Jared is currently completing a Ph.D. in music education at Arizona State University.
 His research interests include the nexus of music engagement, learning, and computer science; music engagement and learning through video games and interactive learning; affinity, hybrid, and participatory music making and learning; skill acquisition and expertise; and critical discourse studies and discourse analysis.
 He has designed and facilitated undergraduate and graduate education courses at Arizona State University.